ethanblacher/ENVS193-DS-group-final/README.md

 4. Methodological information

-In this experiment, 25 active kangaroo rat mounds were found in a grassland.
-Out of these, 10 mounds were randomly chosen and marked for further study.
-Soil samples were collected from these selected mounds.
-Ten active mounds were randomly chosen again, and sub-samples were taken from different locations: the base of the mound, one meter away from the base (surrounding), at the edge of black grama grass clumps (edge), and in the inter-space between black grama grass clumps (inter-space).
-Soil samples were collected using an auger and analyzed for seed accumulation.
-The percent cover of different physical variables such as bare soil, vegetation, litter, gravel, and animal disturbance was recorded in a 900cm2 area at each sample location.
-The soil samples were dried, sifted, and then floated in a salt solution to separate seeds from the soil.
-The viability and count of seeds were determined, and eight target taxa were identified based on their occurrence.
-The identified taxa included spring annuals, perennial forbs, and fall-flowering perennials.
-Species-level identification was not possible for some seeds, so they were analyzed at the genus level.
-Viability testing was done using the pressure method.
+In this experiment, 25 kangaroo rat mounds were found in a grassland at the Sevilleta National Wildlife Refuge in New Mexico.
+Out of these, 10 mounds were randomly chosen and marked for further study, with soil samples collected via a soil auger (10 cm diameter and 2 cm depth) from these specific mounds.
+Soil samples were grouped into four sub-categories: the base of the mound (base), one meter away from the base (surrounding), at the edge of black grama grass clumps (edge), and in the inter-space between black grama grass clumps (inter-space).
+Additionally, while base and surrounding samples were considered on the mound, edge and  inter-space samples were considered off the mound in this experiment.
+Furthermore, the surrounding areas (within a 900cm2 area from each sample) were recorded to observe the percent cover of undisturbed bare soil, vegetation, litter, gravel and animal disturbance to examine their impacts on seed accumulation.
+The soil samples were dried in an over for two days at 50 degrees celsius, finely sifted to ensure the smallest seeds were recorded, and then floated in a salt solution and dried again.
+Eight target taxa were identified due to their ample amount at a nearby site.
+The identified taxa included four spring annuals, three perennial forbs that flower in spring, and one perennial forbs that flowers in fall.
+Species-level identification was not possible for certain seeds, so they were analyzed at the genus level.
+Viability testing was done using the pressure method, with identification performed by a reference collection along with the seeds already collected.

 5. Data-specific information